OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ...
 ```

-From the command above, the following bloc are interesting, the information below are based on this [blog post](https://www.programmersought.com/article/47364329867/ "See Android permissions from dumpsys package"):
+From the command above, the following block are interesting, the information below are based on this [blog post](https://www.programmersought.com/article/47364329867/ "See Android permissions from dumpsys package"):

 - **declared permissions**: Collection of custom permissions defined.
 - **requested permissions**: Collection of permissions required by the application including *declared* and *install* permissions.